 Take your makeup from day to night with my makeup artist’s tips!

-An evening out straight from work means you want to refresh and update your daytime makeup and boost it into nighttime sophistication.
+An evening out straight from work means you want to refresh and update your daytime makeup and transform it into an evening makeup.
 But what does this mean exactly?

 What’s the difference between a daytime makeup and an evening makeup anyway?